What is news anxiety?

 - What haven’t I tried yet?

-News often reports the worst-case scenarios, and we tend to focus only on these.
-It is easy to forget about the things you can do to help.
+- News often reports the worst-case scenarios, and we tend to focus only on these.
+It is easy to forget, downplay, or dismiss the things you can do to help.

 If something doesn’t work, try something else